Optional dataUser data to be passed to StalkerNativeEventCallback and StalkerNativeTransformCallback.

 Not recommended as it's potentially a lot of data.

-onCallback that periodically receives a summary of call
+Optional onCallback that periodically receives a summary of call events that

 happened in each time window.